 6. Start Thinking of Baby Names

-If you already know your baby’s gender, I advise you start jotting down baby names.
+If you already know your baby’s gender, you can start jotting down baby names.

-When I had my daughter, my husband and I didn’t even come up with a name until ONE WEEK before labor and delivery!
-I know I know.
-We were last minute – and stubborn!
-We just couldn’t agree to the right name we wanted.
+When I had my daughter, my husband and I didn’t come up with a name until one week before labor and delivery.
+We were both last minute – and stubborn!

-Need some ideas?
+Need ideas?
 Here’s a list of baby names from A to Z.

-That baby bump is growing and so is your clothing size!
-Make sure you remember to update your wardrobe to reflect the Mom bod you have for easy comfort.
+Your baby bump is growing and so will your clothes!
+Make sure you remember to update your wardrobe with comfy and stretchy clothes that allows room for growth.